1. What are the advantages of using JavaScript libraries (like jQuery) to implement Ajax?

 Answers:

-• The timer interval (100ms) is way too fast, a longer polling interval should be chosen to detect for response.
+interval (100ms) is way too fast, a longer polling interval should be chosen to

 71. If the server is expecting JSON-formatted information in the request, what code will turn the JavaScript object dataToSend into data you can send to the server (consider modern browsers only, including IE8 and above)?